📚

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2FScreen%20Shot%202021-06-22%20at%205.58-nf9ttumFxG5S.png?alt=media&token=06b7b308-bc46-45bd-82e5-a44a7907734b

 As wealth expanded and demand for goods reached an all-time high, new technology led to the Industrial Revolution.
 In World History, we study two major industrial revolutions.
 The first industrial revolution involved the transition from a cottage economy to one based around steam-powered mills.
 Industrialization began in Great Britain and spread through Europe for numerous reasons that we’ll discuss in a bit.
-It made it possible to transport goods quickly and efficiently.
 The second industrial revolution builds upon the first and involves the development of oil technology, steel, electricity, and chemicals.
-Industrialization is a turning point that many consider being the biggest since the Agricultural Revolution in roughly 10000 BCE.
+Industrialization is a turning point that many consider to be the biggest since the Agricultural Revolution in roughly 10000 BCE.
 Once the effects of industrialization met the new ideas established through the Enlightenment, the combination of progress pushed much of the world over the edge in terms of revolutionary ideas and progress.
-Their combinations led to social and political movements that would shape the world for centuries to come.

 The Big Ideas Behind This Unit